Gabbo01/Zeek-MCP/README.md

 ---

 ## Examples
-An example of MCP tools usage from a chainlit chatbot client, it was used an example pcap file (you can find few in pcaps folder)
+An example of MCP tools usage from a chainlit chatbot client, it was used an example pcap file (you can find fews in pcaps folder)
 ```
 In that case the used model was claude-3.7-sonnet-reasoning-gemma3-12b
 ```